manikandan-e/document/multi-host-postcode.md

 ## Problem Description

 The current implementation in the phosphor-host-postd supports only single host postcode access through LPC interface.
-Hence, multiple-host are not supported by mechanism.
+Hence, multiple-host is not in the existing implementation.

+ As the open BMC architectrue is evolving, the single host support becomes contingent and needs multiple-host post code access to be implemented.

 ## Background and References